yandex/CMICOT/README.md

 #### Optional parameters

+*-t VAL*

+The maximal number of features whose joint interaction could be taken into account by the algorithm (see the NIPS'2016 paper for more details).
+Same as above.

+*--thread-count VAL*

+The number of threads to use during maximization and minimization (default: 8).

 *-i VAL*

 Feature indices (comma-separated) to be used as background, 0-based.
 May be used multiple times.
 Default: all features are backgound.